aditya8138/UTD/CS6350/Assignments/README.md

 	    assignment1b.part2.POSCount \
 	    hdfs://cshadoop1/user/netID/assignment1/part2/wiki \
         hdfs://cshadoop1/user/netID/assignment1b/part2

+    # The result would print on screen automatically, and store in the
+    # following path with name result.txt
+    hdfs dfs -cat hdfs://cshadoop1/user/netID/assignment1b/part2/result
 	```

 ## Some Remarks
 ### Assignment 1b
+#### Load Dependency File
 A challenge in this assignment is to generate the HashMap/HashSet needed when
 filtering word in Mapper.
 The files to generate HashMap/HashSet can be downloaded from Internet.
 In other